Seafarers UK Mortgages: A Complete FREE Guide

 Not all lenders report your credit details to all three credit agencies, so to be sure that there aren’t any surprises lurking you do need to check all three of them.

-2 Address any problems on your credit score
+2 Address any problems with your credit score

 Avoid making any applications for additional credit (any kind of hire purchase, store credit cards, or online credit) in the run-up to making a mortgage application.